Public holiday information for Victorian residents and visitors.

 Notes:

-In 2023 New Year’s Day falls on a weekend, so there is an additional public holiday on Monday 2nd January
+**In 2026, Boxing Day falls on a Saturday.
+As a result there is an additional day’s holiday on Monday, 28 December 2026.

 The Queen’s Birthday public holiday has been replaced by the King’s Birthday public holiday.